How to Become a Licensed Professional Counselor in Connecticut

 If you’ve always dreamed of working in a profession that’s focused on the health and well-being of people, a career in counseling may be a good fit for you.
 As a licensed professional counselor, your work may focus on individuals, families, or groups and opportunities to specialize will extend to areas like grief counseling, domestic violence counseling, pediatric counseling, and much more.

 Counseling is rewarding, fulfilling and, in Connecticut, job opportunities are expected to remain strong in the coming years.
 If you want to begin exploring the counseling field in Connecticut, your first stop should include familiarizing yourself with the education and licensing requirements set forth by the Connecticut Department of Public Health.

 Education Requirements to Become a Counselor in Connecticut

-Licensed professional counselors in Connecticut are required to have a strong educational background and experience gleaned during on-the-job training and supervised experience with candidates pursuing a master’s degree from an accredited institution.
+Licensed professional counselors in Connecticut are required to have a strong educational background and experience gleaned during a period of supervised experience.
 The state also requires a passing score on a board-approved examination.